Philadelphia Motorcycle Accident Lawyer

 - Road burn.

-The consequences of a serious injury go well beyond the pain a motorcyclist suffers.
 A serious injury is often very expensive to diagnose and treat.
-Medical expenses can include ambulatory care, hospitalization, tests, rehabilitation, prescription medication and ongoing care.
+Medical expenses can include ambulatory care, hospitalization, tests, rehabilitation, prescription medication, and ongoing care.

 A personal injury claim can help an injured person cope with the overwhelming financial costs of a motorcycle accident.
-At Wapner Newman, our Philadelphia motorcycle accident attorneys know what it takes to deliver results for our clients.
-Contact us today at (215) 569-0900 to schedule your free consultation.
+Rely on a Philadelphia motorcycle accident attorney from our team to represent you.

 Wrongful Death and Motorcycle Accidents

 Motorcycle accidents have incredibly high fatality rates compared to crashes involving other vehicles.
-For every death in a motorcycle accident, there are loved ones that are forced to deal with the consequences.
+For every death in a motorcycle accident, there are loved ones that are forced to cope with the consequences.
 When a motorcyclist suffers a fatal injury due to the negligence of another driver, the surviving family members can file a wrongful death claim to get compensation for the financial and emotional hardships they’ve suffered.
+Our Philadelphia motorcycle accident lawyer can represent you in a wrongful claim lawsuit.

 Dealing with Insurance Companies After a Motorcycle Accident